 A 2008 study found that patients who adhered most closely to a Mediterranean-style diet had higher pregnancy rates as well as higher delivery rates compared to patients who did not follow that diet.
 What is a Mediterranean diet?

 A Mediterranean diet is when you include fruits and vegetables for every meal, eat whole grains like wheat, corn oats, barley, and quinoa on a daily basis.
 Have eggs, cheese, and yogurt daily.
+Choose whole foods over processed foods to maintain a healthy weight and choose a vitamin that helps improve your IVF and sperm health.

 Make sure you have fish or any other types of seafood at least twice a week.
 Avoid having red meat or sweets.